Aptera Electric Car FAQ

 A: Fambro and Anthony say they are in talks with several different manufacturers.
 They

-did say it will be a lightweight battery.
+did say it would be a lightweight battery.
 They also said they are testing 2170 cells right

 now, (2021).
 The battery can be lightweight because Aptera places the battery inside the car